Ahmed-Yahia-cs/Autonomous-Vehicle-Object-Detector-main/README.md

 # Autonomous Vehicle Object Detector
-bject Detector using Darknet and YOLOv4 to detect traffic signs, traffic lights, and other vehicles.
+Object Detector using Darknet and YOLOv4 to detect traffic signs, traffic lights, and other vehicles.